freakmaxi/kertish-dos/hook-providers/README.md

 }

 // Execute takes place in your plugin to handle the operation.
-// it is executed only when the hook definition criteria are met and Kertish-dfs
+// it is executed only when the hook definition criteria are met and Kertish-dos
 // operation was successful, such as execute on only a successful deletion
 // NOW YOU CAN PUT YOUR LOGIC IN HERE func (m *MyHookProvider) Execute(aI *hooks.ActionInfo) error {